Director: Pamela Youngblood, Professor

 Location: MUSIC 114

-The School of the Arts brings together the Departments of Dance, Music and Theatre, and Visual Arts.
+The School of the Arts and Design brings together the Departments of Dance, Fashion Design & Merchandising, Music, Theatre, and Visual Arts.
 The School is a community of artists, educators, therapists, and scholars, and serves a diverse student population, especially women, within a liberal arts context.

-Interdisciplinary artistic engagement is integral to the School of the Arts.
+Interdisciplinary artistic engagement is integral to the School of the Arts and Design.
 Student and faculty creative involvement is encouraged, across traditional and new media, in a spirit of innovative and inventive collaboration.
-The faculty and students in dance, theatre, music and visual arts come together to share in performance arts productions, concerts, exhibitions, and cross-disciplinary projects and programs.
+The faculty and students in dance, fashion design and merchandising, music, theatre, and visual arts come together to share in performance art productions, concerts, exhibitions, and cross-disciplinary projects and programs.
 The School is committed to promoting understanding and appreciation of the power of the arts to reflect and influence society and to make a difference in the lives of the people they serve.

 Performing and exhibiting facilities include the 1150-seat Margo Jones Performance Hall, Redbud Theatre Complex, Eberly Recital Hall, Studio Theatre in the Dance Building and studio performance spaces in Pioneer Hall, and two professional-quality galleries in the Visual Arts Building.